ossobv/proxmove/README.rst

 proxmove :: Proxmox VM migrator
 ===============================

-*Migrate VMs between different Proxmox VM clusters.*
+*Migrate VMs between different Proxmox VE clusters.*

 Migrating a virtual machine (VM) on a PVE-cluster from one node to another is implemented in the Proxmox Virtual Environment (PVE).
 But